pupilfirst/pupilfirst/docs/users/students.md

 1. Name and email are mandatory columns and should have valid data.
 Name can have a maximum of 250 characters.
 2. Title, affiliation and tags are optional similar to the [add new students form](/users/students#adding-new-students).
 A maximum of five tags are allowed per student and should have a character limit of 50.
 Title and affiliation, each has a character limit of 250.
 3. Team name is optional and should be only used if you need to club students as a team.
-If more that one student is assigned the same team name in the sheet, they will be teamed up together.
+If more than one student is assigned the same team name in the sheet, they will be teamed up together.
 Team name has a character limit of 50.
 4. A maximum of 1000 students are allowed to be imported at once using the bulk uploader.

 The errors in the sheet will appear in the form once you upload a CSV file, which will guide you to easily fix them.
 Once you have a totally error free sheet, use the _Import Students_ button to initiate the bulk onboarding process.
 On successful completion, you will receive an email confirming the same.